 How to keep imported red fire ants out of the home

-When buying diatomaceous earth, you want to make sure you buy ‘food grade’ diatomaceous earth as other grades can contain additives which can be harmful.
+When buying diatomaceous earth or DE, you want to make sure you buy ‘food grade’ diatomaceous earth as other grades can contain additives which can be harmful.
 Food grade diatomaceous earth is harmless to humans and mammals, so it is safe to use around children and pets.

 To use diatomaceous earth, simply sprinkle it in the areas the ants are entering and gathering in the home: doorways, windows, air ducts and behind cupboards and furniture.
 Keep this topped up and your home should be ant free in 24 hours or so.
 If not, you are not putting the diatomaceous earth in the right locations.
 I should add that diatomaceous earth loses its effectiveness when it gets damp/wet, therefore it is not very effective when used in locations which are either damp or wet.